 Whether you’re looking for adventure or just a place to relax with your toes in the sand, the swimmable beaches in Cabo offer something for everyone.
 Just don’t forget your beach blanket, plenty of water, and your sense of adventure—you’ll want to stay all day.

-Day five of our adventure-packed itinerary to include 7 days in Cabo San Lucas was all about balance—reeling in big catches for the guys and total relaxation for the girls.
+Day five of our adventure-packed 7 day Cabo itinerary was all about balance—reeling in big catches for the guys and total relaxation for the girls.
 The boys headed out early for their second fishing excursion, this time with Land’s End Charters.
 They came back with an impressive haul of mackerel, which we had frozen and shipped home for later.

 Meanwhile, the ladies kicked off the day with a peaceful walk along Medano Beach, one of the most iconic swimmable beaches in Cabo.
 The sunrise was absolutely breathtaking, painting the sky in pastel hues.
 After indulging in the resort’s delicious breakfast buffet, we lounged by the pool with good books and tropical drinks in hand.